fcanas/SafeCast/README.md

 SafeCast is available as a [CocoaPod](http://guides.cocoapods.org/using/getting-started.html).

 ```
-pod 'SafeCase'
+pod 'SafeCast'
 ```

 ### Be concice and direct with your intent

 It definitely takes fewer lines of code.
-In my opinion it's easier to read and think about than the more verbose, way of doing it safely.
+In my opinion it's easier to read and think about than the more verbose way of doing it safely.
 It keeps your type-safety checks up front and at a high level.

 ### Be Safe